Attraction 13 / 31

 Bath of Libuše

-Not much is left of the original castle, the historic buildings were razed in the 19th century since they had become redundant.
-The most visible remnant of the once large castle is the ruins of the gothic Bath of Libuše, once the defensive bastion of the medieval castle.
+Not much is left of the original castle; the historic buildings were razed in the nineteenth century, since they had become redundant.
+The most visible remnant of the once large castle is the ruin of the Gothic Bath of Libuše, once the defensive bastion of the medieval castle.

 Getting to Vyšehrad

 The easiest way to reach Vyšehrad is by subway.
-After exiting the metro stop 'Vyšehrad', you cross the esplanade in front of the congress center.
-At the end stairs lead to the Na Bucance street.
-Follow the street for two blocks where on your right you'll see the western entrance gate to Vyšehrad, the 17th century Tábor Gate.
+After exiting the metro stop ‘Vyšehrad’, you cross the esplanade in front of the congress center.
+At the end, stairs lead to the Na Bucance street.
+Follow the street for two blocks, where on your right you’ll see the Tábor Gate, the western entrance gate to Vyšehrad.